WalletWasabi/WasabiDoc/docs/using-wasabi/WalletRecovery.md

 To recover a wallet:

-1.Click on `Add Wallet` at the bottom left corner of the main view.
+1. Click on `Add Wallet` at the bottom left corner of the main view.

 ![Wasabi Wallet Add Wallet](/AddWallet.png "Wasabi Wallet Add Wallet")